 Having a baby is not the end of your life.

 There is still plenty of time to make more money, take more trips, and get more promotions.
-If you and your partner are ready to start a family, you’ll figure out the other things along the way.
+If you and your partner are ready to grow a family, you’ll figure out the other things along the way.

 Trust your gut and go with the decision that feels right.